mschneider82/go-simplejson/README.md

 This repository is folked from bitly, and changed by gdaisukesuzuki

-so that "ARRAY" in JSON eaily handled using go-simplejson
+so that "ARRAY / SLICE" in JSON eaily handled using go-simplejson

 BY newley added 5 "METHODS"

-SizeIndex() ... returns a size of Array
+SizeIndex() ... returns a size of Array/Slice

-DelIndex() ... deletes one element of Array
+DelIndex() ... deletes one element of Array/Slice

-ZeroIndex ... creats or resets Array consisting zero element.
+ZeroIndex ... creats or resets Array/Slice consisting zero element.

-AddIndex ... adds one element of Array     ("Size" increased)
+AddIndex ... adds one element of Array/Slice     ("Size" increased)

-SetIndex ... replaces one element of Array ("Size" not changed)
+SetIndex ... replaces one element of Array/Slice ("Size" not changed)

 ### go-simplejson